kenngigz/banking-app-api/README.md

      "email":"",
     }

-## 6. In the transactions folder we will create 4 requests to DEPOSIT, WITHDRAW, GET TRANSACTIONS, and TRANSFER
+## 6. In the transactions folder we will create 4 requests to DEPOSIT, WITHDRAW, GET ALL TRANSACTIONS, GET SINGLE TRANSACTION and TRANSFER

 i.
 Deposit into account: POST: http://localhost:5000/deposit/:id